oracle/pgql-lang/pages/pgql-1.3-spec.md

 ## Null values

 The property graph data model does not allow properties with `null` value.
 Instead, missing or undefined data can be modeled through the _absence_ of properties.
-A `null` value is generated when trying to access a property of a vertex or edge wile the property appears to be missing.
+A `null` value is generated when trying to access a property of a vertex or an edge while the property appears to be missing.
 Three-valued logic applies when `null` values appear in computation.

 ### Three-Valued Logic